Platekun/Avalon/README.md

 By default Avalon will create two branches by default:

 - `dev`: Refers to the environment is the branch that engineers write code in.
 - `main`: Refers to the environment is the branch that end users interact with.
-It is recommended only

 Both branches are identical when your artifact is freshly created.

+💡 **Note**: It is recommended to only push code to these branches via pull requests.

 ## Installation